Pagoda Snail (Brotia pagodula)

 The ideal Giant Tower Cap Snail tank requirements are simple but specific.
 Although the official minimum is 40 litres, that is best treated as the floor rather than the goal.
 Because this is a large snail with a substantial shell and noticeable waste output, a larger aquarium gives better stability and more grazing area.
 If you are researching tower cap snail tank size, a 60-90 litre aquarium is usually a more comfortable long-term choice, especially in a mixed community or planted display.

 These Giant Tower Cap Snail aquarium conditions are especially important for shell strength.
-The species has real tower cap snail calcium requirements, so regular access to calcium-rich foods, mineral supplements, or naturally hard water is strongly recommended.
+The species has genuine tower cap snail calcium requirements, so regular access to calcium-rich foods, mineral supplements, or naturally hard water is strongly recommended.
 If shells look chalky, pitted, or thin at the tip, the first things to check are pH, hardness, and calcium availability.

 The best tower cap snail substrate preference is fine gravel or smooth sand with some hardscape.
 They will move over most surfaces, but rough, sharp gravel can chip shell edges and irritate the foot.
-Dark substrate often makes the shell stand out visually, while a natural sand-and-stone layout better reflects the species’ wild environment.
+Dark substrate makes the shell stand out visually, while a natural sand-and-stone layout better reflects the species' wild environment.

 The Giant Tower Cap Snail for planted tank question comes up often, and the answer is yes: this species is usually an excellent choice for planted aquariums.
 It does not behave like a plant-destroying apple snail.
 Instead, it spends most of its time browsing algae and films from glass, décor, and leaves.
 Pair it with hardy plants, wood, and smooth stones.
 If you enjoy snail-focused aquascapes, compare it with the similarly eye-catching Yellow Rabbit Snail - Tylomelania Sp. or create contrast with a patterned Batik Nerite Snail - Neritina Variegata.